 Panama and Double Tax Treaties

-According to guidelines and requirements of the Organization for Economic Cooperation and Development (OECD), which require countries considered "tax havens" to adopt certain measures in order to be removed from their "grey list", the Panama Government has signed Double Tax Treaties with different countries to meet these requirements.
+According to guidelines and requirements of the Organization for Economic Cooperation and Development (OECD), which require countries considered "tax havens" to adopt certain measures to be removed from their "grey list," the Panama Government has signed Double Tax Treaties with different countries to meet these requirements.

-Lately, Panama has signed Treaties with Mexico, Spain, France and Qatar among other countries, but the question is: do these treaties affect Panama's perspective as a country offering financial services worldwide?
-What about the choice of Panama by foreign businesses or individuals for the incorporation of Offshore Companies and Private Interest Foundations?
-Many businesses choose Panama to move the money resulting from legal activities taking advantage of our legal and financial system with the aim to expand their operations globally: will their privacy and security be affected?
+Lately, Panama has signed Treaties with Mexico, Spain, France, and Qatar, among other countries.
+Still, the question is: do these treaties affect Panama's perspective as a country offering financial services worldwide?
+What about Panama's choice by foreign businesses or individuals for the incorporation of Offshore Companies and Private Interest Foundations?
+Many businesses choose Panama to move the money resulting from legal activities taking advantage of our legal and financial system to expand their operations globally: will their privacy and security be affected?

 It is worth noting that agreements to avoid double taxation were created by countries that have a global tax system, where if, for example, a native from a country like Spain works or generates income in a country like England, both countries, the country of origin and the country of residence, have the right to tax that income.